-The Revised Manual on Corporate Governance was approved by the Executive Committee on May 25, 2017 as deputized by the Board of Directors on April 24, 2017, and shall take effect on May 25, 2017.
-It supersedes the previous Manual on Corporation Governance that was approved and adopted by the Corporation, with version dated July 2016.
+The Revised Manual on Corporate Governance was approved by the Board of Directors on October 26, 2018 and shall take effect immediately.
+It supersedes the previous Manual on Corporation Governance that was approved and adopted by the Corporation, with version dated May 2017.